Fried Shark Recipe with Tasty Caribbean Flavors

 With amazing precision, he deskinned the shark, washed it again and cut it into smaller pieces.
 Since this one was only two pounds, he couldn’t debone it without causing damage to the meat.

-By preparing it this way, the shark had no scent and was ready to be used right away.
+By preparing it this way, the shark meat did not stink, had no scent and was ready to be used right away.

 Pro tip: The fish vendor suggested to wash the shark when I got home with flour only and not lime.
 He noted lime makes the shark meat tougher and chewier.